kromenak/gengine/README.md

 ## Built With

-* [SDL](https://www.libsdl.org/) - My training wheels for cross-platform OS polling, rendering, and input
+* [SDL](https://www.libsdl.org/) - Cross-platform library for a variety of OS functionality
-* [ffmpeg](https://ffmpeg.org/) - Provides AVI and Bink video support.
-Without this library, I have no idea how I'd ever get video playback working
+* [ffmpeg](https://ffmpeg.org/) - Provides AVI and Bink video suppor
 * [fmod](https://www.fmod.com/) - Made SFX and music way easier than I thought possible
 * [zlib](https://www.zlib.net/) - For GK3 asset decompression
 * [minilzo](http://www.oberhumer.com/opensource/lzo/) - Also for GK3 asset decompression
 * [stb](https://github.com/nothings/stb) - Handy public domain utilities; I'm currently using the image resize algorithms
+* [libpng](http://www.libpng.org/pub/png/libpng.html) - PNG encode and decode functionality

 ## Contributing
 G-Engine is kind of a pet project of mine, and I'm using it primarily as a learning tool.
 As such, I am not actively looking for contributions.